 What to pack for Arizona in the winter

-During my 4 days in Scottsdale, Arizona I did a wiiiide variety of activities—art museums, hiking, mountain biking, hot air ballooning, dining out, a full day at a spa, guided tours, and I even drank beer at a bar that features live bull riding.
+During my first 4 days in Scottsdale, Arizona (in 2019) I did a wiiiide variety of activities that included art museums, hiking, mountain biking, hot air ballooning, dining out, a full day at a spa, guided tours, and I even drank beer at a bar that features live bull riding.
 And it was amateur night.
-(Referring to the the bull riding, not to Ashley drinking beer in the mud at a barn party.
-I’m from Tennessee–that’s old news.)
+(I’m referring to the bull riding, not to drinking beer in the mud at a barn party.
+I’m from Tennessee; that’s old news.)

 Instead, for this Arizona packing list, what I will tell you is what I packed for my winter trip to Arizona and how I think I did on a scale of 1 to freezing my ass off.